A geometric study of Wasserstein spaces: Hadamard spaces: Introduction

 While non-negative curvature is an assumption that is inherited by Wasserstein spaces, it is well-known that non-positive curvature is not (an argument is recalled in Section \ref{sec:interpolation}).
 We shall however show that some features of Hadamard spaces still hold in their Wasserstein spaces.
 Let us now describe the main results of the article.

 A Hadamard space admits a well-known geometric compactification, obtained by adding a boundary at infinity made of asymptote classes of geodesic rays.
-In part \ref{part:rays}, we study the geodesic rays of $\wass(X)$.
+In sections \ref{sec:displacement} and \ref{sec:asymptotic}, we study the geodesic rays of $\wass(X)$.
 Using a displacement interpolation procedure (Proposition \ref{prop:displacement}), we associate to each ray its \emph{asymptotic measure} which lies in a subset $\mathscr{P}_1(c\partial X)$ of probability measures on the cone $c\partial X$ over the boundary of $X$ (Definition \ref{defi:asymptotic}).
 It encodes the asymptotic distribution of the direction and speed of a measure running along the ray.
 Our first main result is the \emph{asymptotic formula} (Theorem \ref{theo:asymptotic}) which enables one to compute the asymptotic behavior of the distance between two rays in terms of the Wasserstein distance of the asymptotic measures, with respect to the angular cone distance on $c\partial X$.
 This asymptotic distance is either bounded or asymptotically linear, so that the boundary $\partial\wass(X)$ of the Wasserstein space, defined as the set of asymptote classes of unit geodesic rays, inherits an angular metric, just like $X$ does.
 A striking consequence of the asymptotic formula concerns the rank of $\wass(X)$, and partially answers a question raised in the previous paper cited above. \begin{theo} If $X$ is a visibility space (e.g. if it has curvature bounded from above by a negative constant), then it is not possible to embed the Euclidean plane isometrically in $\wass(X)$. \end{theo} In other words, when $X$ is strongly negatively curved --which implies that its has rank $1$--, then although $\wass(X)$ is not negatively curved it has rank $1$ too.
 Note that our large-scale method in fact implies more general non-embedding results, see Proposition \ref{prop:snowflaked} and the discussion below.
+It is important to stress that asking for \emph{isometric} embedding is the right regularity: more flexible conditions are easily dealt with, see example \ref{exem:cylinder}.
+Besides this property on the rank, the Wasserstein space over a visibility space can also be differentiated from the one over an Euclidean space through its isometry group $ \isom \wass(X)$.
+Indeed, contrary to the Euclidean case where the isometry group $\isom \wass (\mathbb{R}^n)$ is larger than $\isom \mathbb{R}^n$ \cite{Kloeckner}, negatively curved spaces seem to have isometrically rigid Wasserstein spaces in the sense that $\isom \wass (X)=\isom X$.
+This holds at least in the case of manifolds and trees, as proved in a previous version of this paper \cite{BK}; this result uses different methods from the ones developped here and we aim at extending it, it shall therefore appear in a subsequent article.